leonjza/frida-boot/course/2-chapter-2/frida.md

    . . . .       exit/quit -> Exit
    . . . .
    . . . .
 More info at https://www.frida.re/docs/home/
-Spawned `./sleep_test`.
+Spawned `./pew`.
 Use %resume to let the main thread start executing!
-[Local::sleep_test]->
+[Local::pew]->
 ```

-Thats it! `sleep_test` spawned, paused and now has Frida connected to it.
-Behind the scenes you just injected a JavaScript engine into the procress too. l33t! 🎉 To resume `sleep_test` to continue normal operations, just type `%resume` and hit `enter`.
+Thats it! `pew` spawned, paused and now has Frida connected to it.
+Behind the scenes you just injected a JavaScript engine into the procress too. l33t! 🎉 To resume `pew` to continue normal operations, just type `%resume` and hit `enter`.
 You should notice the sweet auto suggestions and tab completion there is too.

 Normally the `frida` REPL can be used to quickly prototype small scripts and test things out.
-For example, in the REPL you can type something like `console.log("poo");`, and the after pressting `enter`, that will get sent to the Frida agent running inside of the process and evaluated.
+For example, in the REPL you can excute any valid JavaScript such as `console.log("poo");`, and the after pressting `enter`, that will get sent to the Frida agent running inside of the process and evaluated.
 Standard out should be sent back too, resulting in the word `poo` displaying in your shell.

 To quit the REPL, simply hit `ctrl + d`.
-You may notive that `sleep_test` is still running after you quit, and this is because quitting Frida simply means it detaches from the target process, not killing it.
-You should be able to see `sleep_test` still running in the process list, and you can safely kill it with `kill -9 $(pidof sleep_test)`.
+You may notice that `pew` is still running after you quit, and this is because quitting Frida simply means it detaches from the target process, not killing it.
+You should be able to see `pew` still running in the process list, and you can safely kill it with `kill -9 $(pidof pew)`.

 ### frida attach